Green Care Lab

 Animal Wellness, Cognition, and Behavior Undergraduate Internship

-Step out of the classroom and onto the ranch with this immersive internship course at the Green Care Lab, directed by Professor Rebecca Calisi-Rodríguez.
-Designed for students eager to gain real-world, hands-on experience, this course provides a rare opportunity to work directly with pigs, goats, horses, and donkeys in a supportive and engaging environment.
+Step out of the classroom and into the ranch with this immersive internship course (NPB 099/199) at the Green Care Lab, directed by Professor Rebecca Calisi-Rodríguez and directly supervised by Green Care Lab Manager and Animal Behavior Specialist Claire Short.
+Designed for students eager to gain real-world, hands-on experience, this course provides a rare opportunity to work directly with miniature pigs, dwarf goats, miniature horses and donkeys, in a supportive and engaging environment.

 Through this internship, you will learn the ins and outs of animal care by doing.
-From maintaining safe and clean spaces for different species to understanding their specific nutritional needs, you’ll gain valuable skills in daily husbandry.
+From maintaining safe and clean spaces for different species to understanding their specific nutritional and enrichment needs, you’ll gain valuable skills in daily husbandry.
 You’ll also conduct health checks, learning how to identify signs of distress or adverse behaviors in animals.
-Additionally, you’ll develop the confidence to handle haltered horses and goats—a fundamental skill in working with these animals.
+Additionally, you’ll develop the confidence to handle haltered horses, donkeys, goats, and pigs - a fundamental skill in working with these animals.

 Course Location: